jasonbosco/user-bee/README.md

 ## Workflow

-- Start the scheduler and worker processes as described above
+- Start the scheduler and worker processes as described above.
 - Add user attributes with `userBee.setAttributes()`
-    - UserBee enqueues an async job with the attributes
+    - UserBee enqueues an async job with the specified attributes.
-    - Worker process picks up the job and saves the user attributes to DB
+    - Worker process picks up the job and saves the user attributes to DB.
-- Add triggers that query the DB for users matching a condition
+- Add triggers that query the DB for users matching a condition.
     - A trigger consists of a query, a frequency and options for the email template to be used when the trigger is processesed.
-    - A trigger is processed at specific times using the given frequency pattern
+    - A trigger is processed at specific times using the given frequency pattern.
-    - When the trigger is processed, it querys the DB using the given query.
+    - When the trigger is processed, it queries the DB using the given query.
-    - It will then enqueue a job that will send an email using the specified template and subject name.
+    - It will then enqueue a job that will send an email using the specified email template and email subject.
     - All user attributes are available for use in the email template.
     - Worker process picks up the email job and sends out the actual email.